-IF THIS PROXY IS EXECUTED AND RETURNED BUT NO INDICATION IS MADE AS TO WHAT ACTION IS TO BE TAKEN, IT WILL BE DEEMED TO CONSTITUTE A VOTE IN FAVOR OF EACH OF THE PROPOSALS SET FORTH ON THIS PROXY.

-[X] PLEASE MARK VOTES AS IN THIS EXAMPLE

-For Withhold For All Except

-To amend our Bye-laws to fix the size of our [] [] Board of Directors at eight directors and to authorize the Board, at its discretion, to expand the size of the Board to eleven directors and to fill any additional positions so created

-For Withhold For All Except 2.
-To amend our Bye-laws to remove the requirement that, with respect to any matter required to be submitted to a shareholder vote of our principal operating subsidiary, Renaissance Reinsurance Ltd. ("Renaissance"), we must submit a proposal relating to such matters to the shareholders of RenaissanceRe Holdings Ltd. [] [] For Withhold For All Except 3.
-To elect two Class III directors of the Company to serve until the Company's 2003 Annual General Meeting of Shareholders. [] [] [] If you do not wish your shares voted "FOR" a particular Nominee, mark the "For All Except" box and strike a line through the Nominee(s) name.
-Your shares will be voted for the remaining Nominee(s).
-CLASS II DIRECTORS: ARTHUR S. BAHR WILLIAM I. RIKER WILLIAM I. KIKEK For Against Abstain 4.
+IF THIS PROXY IS EXECUTED AND RETURNED BUT NO ION IS TO BE TAKEN, IT WILL BE DEEMED TO CONSTITUTE PROPOSALS SET FORTH ON THIS PROXY.
+[X] PLEASE MARK VOTES AS IN THIS EXAMPLE For Withhold For All Except 1.
+To amend our Bye-laws to fix the size of our Board of Directors at eight directors and to authorize the Board, at its discretion, to expand the size of the Board to eleven directors and to fill any additional positions so created [] [] [] For Withhold For All Except 2.
+To amend our Bye-laws to remove the requirement that, with respect to any matter required to be submitted to a shareholder vote of our principal operating subsidiary, Renaissance Reinsurance Ltd. ("Renaissance"), we must submit a proposal relating to such matters to the shareholders of RenaissanceRe Holdings Ltd. [] [] [] For Withhold For All Except 3.
+To elect two Class III directors of the Company to serve until the Company's 2003 Annual General Meeting of Shareholders. [] [] [] If you do not wish your shares voted "FOR" a pa "For All Except" box and strike a line through shares will be voted for the remaining Nominee the cular Nomin Nominee(s) ee, mark the name.
+Your CLASS II DIRECTORS: ARTHUR S. BAHR WILLIAM I. RIKER For Against Ahstain J 4.
 To appoint the firm of Ernst & Young LLP, independent auditors, to serve as our independent auditors for the 2001 fiscal year until our 2002 Annual Meeting, and to refer the determination of the auditors' remuneration to the Board. [] [] [] For Withhold For All Except 5.
-RenaissanceRe Holdings Ltd. 2001 Stock Incentive Plan (the "2001 Plan") under which 750,000 Full Voting Common Shares would be reserved for issuance pursuant to grants of restricted stock and stock bonuses or upon the exercise of options granted under the 2000 Plan. [] THE BOARD OF DIRECTORS OF RENAISSANCERE HOLDINGS LTD. UNANIMOUSLY RECOMMENDS THAT SHAREHOLDERS VOTE "FOR" THE NOMINEES AND EACH OF THE PROPOSALS LISTED ABOVE.
-ASE VOTE, DATE AND SIGN THIS PROXY BELOW AND RE ELOPE TURN PROMPTLY I N THE ENCLOSED cer gua ase sign your name or names exactly as it appea tificate(s).
-When signing as attorney, executor rdian or corporate executor, please give your f bunts, all co-owners should sign. , adm ull t inistrator , trustee, Ple Date Shareholder sign here Co-owner sign here
+To consider, and if thought fit, approve the RenaissanceRe Holdings Ltd. 2001 Stock Incentive Plan (the "2001 Plan") under which 750,000 Full Voting Common Shares would be reserved for issuance pursuant to grants of restricted stock and stock bonuses or upon the exercise of options granted under the 2000 Plan. [] [] []

+THE BOARD OF DIRECTORS OF RENAISSANCERE HOLDINGS LTD. UNANIMOUSLY RECOMMENDS THAT SHAREHOLDERS VOTE "FOR" THE NOMINEES AND EACH OF THE PROPOSALS LISTED ABOVE.

+PLEASE VOTE, DATE AND SIGN THIS PROXY BELOW AND RETURN PROMPTLY IN THE ENCLOSED Please sign your name or names exactly as it appears on your share ertificate(s).
+When signing as attorney, executor, administrator, trustee, uardian or corporate executor, please give your full title as such.
+For joint ccounts, all co-owners should sign.
+Please be sure to sign and date this Proxy.
+Date Shareholder sign here Co-owner sign here